Decimus Burton: Other influences

-Burton's other artistic possessions on his death were an oil painting of St. John, copied by Sir Joshua Reynolds from a work by Raphael; a model of the Temple on the Ilissus at Athens; a statuette of an Angel copied from an original by Thorwaldsen; framed drawings of 'A Royal Palace' by Joseph Gandy ARA (b.
-1771), who had been described as 'an English Piranesi'; and a bronze lamp suspended from a snake's mouth.
-Although he was the leading exponent of Greek revival architecture, Burton was uniquely and significantly influenced by Ancient Roman architecture.
+Although he was the leading exponent of Greek Revival architecture, Burton was uniquely and significantly influenced by Ancient Roman architecture.
 It was in his Georgian neoclassical work that he attained the acme of his excellence.
 Dana Arnold (2002) described his Neoclassical work thus:

 "His use of the orders is always correct, but he showed a lack of pedantry in their application that sets him apart from some of his more doctrinaire contemporaries, such as Hamilton and Smirke.
 From Nash he had learned to combine the classical and the picturesque, and it is the picturesque that is predominant in much of his later work".

-In his later career, Decimus designed buildings in the Gothic revival style, the old English style and in the cottage orné style.
-His Gothic revival designs are unoriginal as he had little sympathy for the style.
+In his later career, Decimus designed buildings in the Gothic Revival style, the old English style and in the cottage orné style.
+His Gothic Revival designs are unoriginal as he had little sympathy for the style.